composable-systems/dropwizard-cassandra/README.md

 }
 ```

-and then you're able to inject Cassandra stuff into your resources.
-You may either provide a singleton `Cluster` instance:
+and then you're able to inject Cassandra dependencies into your resources.
+You may either provide a `Cluster` instance:

 ```java
 @Path("/test")